-Train teachers how to keep the lines of communication open between them and parents.
-They can be a support system to one another, ultimately benefitting the child.
+When Bible teachers keep the lines of communication open between them and parents, they can be a support system to one another, ultimately benefitting the child.

 To Read: Parent-Teacher Relations Not Always Automatic

 - Teacher Training Smart Pages--Book and CD-ROM - Book with Reproducible Articles & Forms by Sheryl Haystead (See the Table of Contents on that page for articles included on Parents.)

 - Are Drop-Off Kids Welcome at Your Church?

 - Building Relationships with Parents (pdf)

 - Four keys to a quality parent ministry